 Let’s talk about heat-up protocols:

 Ideally we can also highlight the first roast of the day, as it always is a little different.
 To heat-up in the morning, you need to take at least 45 minutes to 1 hour (which machine you use doesn’t really matter).
 Many roasters try to go too fast in the morning and charge the first batch too early.
-So I have different start-up parameters and then during the day different between-batch protocols.
+So I have different start-up parameters and then during the day different between batch protocols.

 Also, I do not heat up the machine differently based on the first coffee I roast in the morning.
 It has more to do with the first batch size I roast in the morning, as I would need to heat-up to a different temperature.
 You need to make sure you have enough energy in the morning (in the roaster).

-Can you describe the Between batch protocol?
+Can you describe your Between batch protocol?

-For me it very much depends on the batch size I am roasting (because I would have a specific charge temperature in mind to start with), conditions in the roasting room on the day, what roast number it is for the day and of course the roaster and its specific controls and probe.
-If I'm on a Probat P12 doing a 10-11kg batch size I would idle on c.7-8% burner to keep temps nice and hot and steady, but if I'm doing a 4kg batch size I would idle on 0% gas and let the system settle right down.
+For me it very much depends on the batch size I am roasting (because I would have a specific charge temperature in mind to start with), the conditions in the roasting room on the day, what roast number it is for the day and of course the roast machine and its specific controls and probe.
+If I'm on a Probat P12 doing a 10-11kg batch size I would idle on ca. 7-8% burner to keep temps nice and hot and steady, but if I'm doing a 4kg batch size I would idle on 0% gas and let the system settle right down.
 If I am roasting on a Loring, I would plan my batches so that my idle Hi-Lo temps for between batches are set accordingly to be ready for a particular batch size.
 If I am on a Giesen, I religiously use the Auto function and set the Air Temp according to the batch size I am roasting.
 But most of the time I leave it on 250C and just let it kick the burner in & out as it reaches temp.
 Moving on to the next roast is then very easy.
 So batch size and relevant controls for the specific roasting system I am using are what I use for my Between batch protocols.